ItsHariii/EmoryHacks/QUICK_START.md

-# Aurea - Quick Start Guide
+# Ovi - Quick Start Guide

 Get up and running in 5 minutes!